Skip to main content

 Bring a list of questions.

-• Get the most out of your appointment by having all your questions answered at once!
+• Get the most out of your appointment by having all your questions answered at once.

 Questions to Ask Your Academic Advisor